-The British Red Cross is providing emergency supplies and support to people affected by drought and hunger in East Africa and conflict in Tigray, Ethiopia.
+The British Red Cross is providing emergency supplies and support to people affected by drought and hunger in East Africa and armed clashes in Tigray, Ethiopia.

 Fighting in Tigray

 East Africa has been going through extreme drought, weather conditions and a locust invasion which is likely to continue throughout 2021.
-Now, people across the region are reeling from ongoing conflict in Tigray, Ethiopia.
+Now, people across the region are reeling from ongoing violence in Tigray, Ethiopia.

-In November 2020, armed conflict broke out between the regional government and the federal government Ethiopia’s Tigray region in the north of the country.
+In November 2020, fighting broke out between the regional forces and the federal government in Ethiopia’s Tigray region in the north of the country.

 - Around 5.2 million people in Tigray now need humanitarian aid

-- As conflict continues, around 1.7 million people are thought to have fled their homes
+- As fighting continues, around 1.7 million people are thought to have fled their homes

 The combination of drought and conflict has caused widespread hunger.
 Women, children and other at-risk groups are suffering the most.